To add text:

 Skip step #1, and go directly to one of the text palettes by typing one of the short-cuts, such as SHIFT+L for the Lyrics Palette.

-<%PROD%> changes the mouse cursor to to indicate Add Mode.
+<%PROD%> changes the mouse cursor to with an additional "dongle" to indicate the type of text.

 The ESC key tells Musician that you are no longer entering text.
 Musician will then interpret your subsequent keyboard input as Musician commands rather than as text to be added.